Top Rated Lawyers Fighting for the Best Results for People Personally Injured in Pothole Accidents in Buffalo, New York.

 - Drive slower on roadways known to have lots of potholes.
 Driving at slower speeds will reduce the risk of damage to your vehicle and reduce the risk of losing control of the vehicle.

-- Look ahead for potholes to give more reaction time.
+- Look ahead for potholes to give yourself more reaction time.

 - Be cautious, stay focused on the road and avoid all distractions.